 Alberto Precht Rorris, Chile

 A lawyer from University of Chile, his area of expertise is transparency, access to information, open government, anticorruption, and administrative law.
 He has been the Executive Director of the Chilean Chapter of Transparency International since 2014.
 Previously, he served as the President of the Commission for Transparency and Ombudsman at the Ministry General Secretariat of the Presidency, and as Executive Director of the newspaper network Mi Voz between 2005 and 2007.
 Alberto received the highest scores on History of Chile during the National Examination on Academic Aptitude in 1999, and was awarded the “Alberto Hurtado for Civic Journalism” in 2006 for his work as the director of the digital newspaper El Morrocotudo.
 In 2013, he was selected as one of the Top 100 Young Leaders of Chile, and in 2018, his thesis on Constitutional Law was awarded the second place on academic achievement by the Constitutional Court of Chile.
 He has been teaching at university level on transparency, good government, compliance, and administrative litigation.
-Alberto is has an M.A. in Political Communications and Public Affairs from Adolfo Ibañez University and a compliance and ethics certificate by SCCE.
-He was elected to the TI Board in 2018
+Alberto obtained a master's degree in political communications and public affairs from Adolfo Ibañez University and a compliance and ethics certificate by SCCE.
+He was elected to the Transparency International board in 2018.

-Francois Valerian is a professor of finance at CNAM, a Paris based university providing evening classes to professionally active individuals.
+François Valérian is an associate professor of finance at CNAM, a Paris based university providing evening classes to professionally active individuals.
 He also teaches financial regulation and oversight at École des Mines de Paris, a course he created in 2013.
-He was elected to the board of Transparency International France in 2013 where his contributions to chapter’s anti-corruption advocacy around offshore centres brought about significant impact.
-Formerly the leader of business integrity initiatives at the Transparency International Secretariat, Francois initiated Transparency International’s advocacy at the G20 around financial regulation and anti-corruption.
+He was elected to the board of Transparency International France in 2013 where his contributions to the chapter’s anti-corruption advocacy around offshore centres brought about significant impact.
+Formerly the leader of business integrity programmes at the Transparency International Secretariat, François initiated Transparency International’s advocacy at the G20 around financial regulation and anti-corruption.
 In his professional career, François worked both in public and private sectors.
 He negotiated social agreements with coal mine trade unions, worked for BNP Paribas and was a partner at Accenture, the international consulting firm.
 He was the editor-in-chief of an economic review, also publishing articles on anti-corruption.